pnnl/ConStrain/src/app/README.md

 4. `python app.py`

 ## How to Use

-#### First Dialog:
-When starting this GUI, a popup asks whether you want Basic or Advanced settings.
-The basic settings will let you to see the basic form when clicking on a state to edit it, while the advanced settings will let you see an advanced form.

 #### Basic Form:
 The basic form is meant to guide the user in the creation of a state.
 It is triggered by navigating to the 'State' tab and pressing the 'Add Basic' button, and also triggered by clicking a state in the Workflow Diagram while using Basic Settings.
 The following are the steps when creating a state from the basic popup: